terascope/standard-assets/docs/asset/operations/create_geopoint.md

 const results = await processor.run(data);

+results = [
-DataEntity.make({ location: { lat: 17.1333, lon: -61.7833 }, otherField: 1 }),
+    { location: { lat: 17.1333, lon: -61.7833 }, otherField: 1 },
-DataEntity.make({ otherField: 2 }),
+    { otherField: 2 },
+]
 ```

-When a geo-point cannot be built (a source field is missing or the value is invalid), the `destination` field is left unset.
+When a geo-point cannot be built (a source field is missing or the value is invalid), the `destination_field` is left unset.
 The source fields are still removed when `delete_source` is `true`, as shown by the second record above.

 ## Parameters